-This course is an in-depth introduction to Microsot Excel 2007.
-The focus is to learn functions of Excel 2007, to apply this knowledge to business situations, and to begin preparing students for Microsoft Application Specialist exam.
+This course is an in-depth introduction to Microsot Excel 2010.
+The focus is to learn functions of Excel, to apply this knowledge to business situations, and to begin preparing students for Microsoft Application Specialist exam.
+Prerequisite: Successful completion of BUS102-Business Mathematics, BBCC placement exam into Math 099 or higher, or successful completion of all Math 095 modules.
 (F,W,S)

-BIM 194 Presentations 1-5 (0/22-110)

-This is an in-depth Microsoft PowerPoint 2007 course.
+BIM 194 Presentations 1-5 (0/22-110)This is an in-depth Microsoft PowerPoint 2007 course.
 The focus of this course is to learn presentation functions, to apply this material to business situations, and to prepare students for the Microsoft Application Specialist exam.

-195 Database Management

-This course is an introduction to database concepts and to the integration of Access with other data.
+BIM 195 Database Management 1-5 (0/22-110)This course is an introduction to database concepts and to the integration of Access with other data.
 (F,W,S)

-BIM 198 Special Topics 1-5 (0/22-110)

-This course provides individual study in one of the business information management subject areas.
+BIM 198 Special Topics 1-5 (0/22-110) This course provides individual study in one of the business information management subject areas.
 Study and credit hours determined at the time of enrollment by the instructor.
 Prerequisite: Instructor permission (F,W,S)

-BIM 210 Outlook/Internet 1-3 (0/22-66)

-This course will teach the functions of MS Outlook and accessing the Internet.
+BIM 210 Internet 1-2 (0/22-44)This course will teach the functions of accessing the Internet.
 (F,W,S)

-BIM 220 Desktop Publishing 1-5 (0/22-110)

-This course is designed to create and produce documents such as announcements, newsletters, brochures, and fliers using Microsoft Publisher.
-Prerequisite: BIM 180 or instructor permission (F, W, S)
+BIM 220 Desktop Publishing 1-5 (0/22-110)This course is an introduction to designing, creating, and producing documents such as announcements, newsletters, brochures, and fliers using Microsoft Publisher.
+Prerequisite: OFF 180 or BIM 180 (F, W, S)

-BIM 261 The Automated Office 5 (55/0)

-This course is an advanced, integrated office course designed to enable students to work and think independently as office assistants.
+(55/0) BIM 261 The Automated Office 5 This course is an advanced, integrated office course designed to enable students to work and think independently as office assistants.
 Prerequisite: BIM 180 or BIM 181-185, BUS 122 (W)

-BIM 262 Professional Preparation 3 (33/0)

-This course covers job preparation components in which emphasis is given to job search and interviewing techniques.
+BIM 262 Professional Preparation 3 (33/0)This course covers job preparation components in which emphasis is given to job search and interviewing techniques.
 Prerequisite: BIM 261 (S)

-BIM 273 Word Processing II 1-5 (0/22-110)

-This is an in-depth Microsoft Word 2007 course.
+BIM 273 Word Processing II 1-5 (0/22-110)This is an in-depth Microsoft Word 2007 course.
 Students will learn the advanced functions and how to apply this material to business situations.
 This course will also help prepare students for the MCAS exam.
-Prerequisite: BIM 173 (F,W,S)
+Prerequisite: BIM 173 (F.W.S)

-BIM 280 Advanced Microsoft Office 1-5 (11-55/0)

-This course is designed to complete sophisticated business projects using the integration capabilities of Microsoft Office.
-This course consists of five modules-Word, Excel, Access, PowerPoint and Integrated Project.
-Prerequisite: Instructor permission (F,W,S)
+BIM 280 Advanced Microsoft Office 5 0/22-110) This course is a continuation of BIM 180 and introduces the advanced features and integration capabilities of Microsoft Office 2010.
+This course consists of five modules--Word, Excel, Access, PowerPoint, and completion of an Integrated Project.
+Prerequisite: OFF180 or BIM180 and successful completion of BUS102-Business Mathematics, BBCC placement exam into Math 099 or higher, or successful completion of all Math 095 modules (F,W,S)

-BIM 290 Spreadsheets II 1-5 (0/22-110)

-This is an in-depth Microsoft Excel 2007 course.
-Students will learn the advanced functions of Excel and will apply this material to business situations.
-The course will also help prepare students for the Microsoft Application Specialist exam.
-Prerequisite: BIM 190
+BIM290 Spreadsheets II1-5(0/22-110)This is an in-depth Microsoft Excel 2007 course.Studentswill learn the advanced functions of Excel and will apply thismaterial to business situations.The course will also helpprepare students for the Microsoft Application Specialistexam.Prerequisite: BIM 190